Arshdeep-Singh-01/Arshdeep-Singh-01/README.md

 <img src="images/arshdeep-header.svg"></img>

 ### About Me
 &nbsp;&nbsp;&nbsp; :technologist: &nbsp; I'm a graduate of IIT Ropar in Computer Science and Engineering\
-&nbsp;&nbsp;&nbsp; :writing_hand: &nbsp; Currently, working on my coding and development skills.\
+&nbsp;&nbsp;&nbsp; :hammer_and_wrench: &nbsp; I work as a Quant / Software Developer.
+Previously, I have worked at Arista Networks as an SDE intern and as a research intern at Queen's University, Canada (MITACS GRI)
-&nbsp;&nbsp;&nbsp; :hammer_and_wrench: &nbsp; I have worked at Arista Networks as an SDE intern and as a research intern at Queen's University, Canada (MITACS GRI)
+&nbsp;&nbsp;&nbsp; :bug: &nbsp; Most of the bugs I create are in C++, but sometimes I like contributing in Javascript/Typescript too!

 <p>
   <a href="mailto:arshdeepsingh.iitropar@gmail.com"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" /></a>
   <a href="https://www.linkedin.com/in/arshdeepsinghiitropar/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>